Tales of a Pet Nanny at the End of Her Leash

 It was then that Dolly saw that there was a whole pack, consisting of about 5 coyotes.
 One coyote was trying to push Roxie towards the waiting remaining pack.

-One of the coyotes was able to get Roxie, a 26-pound Egyptian Pharaoh Hound, by her head.
+A coyote was able to get Roxie, a 26-pound Egyptian Pharaoh Hound, by her head.
 This left Roxie with two puncture wounds under her eyes.
 Dolly said that this is a practice of coyotes where they clamp down on a dog's nose so they can't breath.
-Roxie was checked out by a vet and is expected to make a full recovery.

 Dolly said she didn't have time to be afraid.
 She just saw Roxie in trouble and didn't want her to be harmed.

-Since the attack, the dog's owner, Rich Parent, feels indebted to his neighbor and bought Dolly a bullhorn in case she sees more coyotes in the future, which can happen, as Dolly said they are so plentiful this time of year.
+Since the attack, the dog's owner feels indebted to his neighbor and bought Dolly a bullhorn in case she sees more coyotes in the future.
 She said you can oftentimes in the afternoons see one or two walking down the street.

 In addition to making loud noises, which intimidate coyotes, wildlife experts say you should also keep your dog on a leash.